Deiv-Dev/track-donations-cli/README.md

 ### 4. Commands to interact with database

 Add charities using csv file.
-Add files path to <csvFilePath>
+Add files path to

 ```bash
 php ImportCharities.php <csvFilePath>